How to Read a Bourbon Label: Proof, Age, Mashbill & What Actually Matters

 Age statements (and why 6-8 can be sweet)

-- Age tells time in oak, not whether you'll like it.
+- Age tells time in oak, not whether you will like it.

-- Many palates hit a sweet spot in the mid-years; older can lean oak-heavy.
+- Most drinkers find a sweet spot between 6 and 12 years; older pours can lean oak-heavy.

 Single barrel vs small batch vs blends